Ankushpine/Task-Management-System/README.md

     "message": "Task successfully deleted."
 }
 ```

-  ## How to setup the project on local system 💻:
+## 💻 How to setup the project on local system:
 - Clone the repository.
 - Install dependencies using `npm i`.
 - Set up environment variables, MongoDB URL and PORT.